Francesco-2002/CI2025_lab2/README_TSP_Memetic.md

-# Lab 2 Computational Intelligence
+# Lab 2 Computational Intelligence Francesco Palmisani s343429
+This Lab shares some ideas with the one of Giosuè Pinto s342711

 # Memetic Algorithm for the Traveling Salesperson Problem (TSP)